tanguylegazon/pw-generator/README.md

 To use this generator, you can either:

 1. Access the live version at [tanguy-portfolio.com/password](https://tanguy-portfolio.com/password).
-2. Clone this repository and open `index.html` in your web browser.
+2. Clone this repository and open `index.html` in your web browser or use a local web server.

+> **Note:** The `script.js` and `password.js` files use ES6 features and must be included as modules.
+Some browsers
+> may require a web server to run the project locally.

 ## License and third-party licenses